robertknight/ocrs/README.md

 $ ocrs image.png --png -o annotated.png
 ````

+## Library usage

+See the [ocrs crate README](ocrs/) for details on how to use ocrs as a Rust
+library.

 ## Models and datasets

 ocrs uses neural network models written in PyTorch.
 See the